compstak/marionette-tabs/README.md

 - `defaultTab` - a string that should correspond to the id property of a tab model.
 By default first tab will be used.
 - `getOptions` - a function that returns an object to be used as options for the content views.
 - `option` - if getOptions is not set, this object will be used instead.
+- `tabContainerCls` - custom CSS-class that will be added for the tab menu.
+By default, "tab-item-view".
+- `tabCls` - custom CSS-class that will be added for each tab item.
+Empty by default.
+- `selectedTabCls` - CSS-class that will be used to mark tab item as selected.
+By default, "selected".

 Example with all options: